National Apprenticeship Week 2024: navigating alternative routes to fulfilling STEM careers

 Transitioning from social sciences to tech: my apprenticeship journey

-It's been seven months since I started my marketing apprenticeship here at STEM Learning, but over a year since I graduated with a master's degree in politics.
-Reflecting on this time, I always knew I wanted to do something creative after graduating, but never thought a career in the STEM industry was open to me.
+It's been seven months since I started my marketing apprenticeship here at STEM Learning, but over a year since I graduated with a master's degree in the field of politics.
+Reflecting on this time, I always knew I wanted to do something creative after graduating, but never considered a career in the STEM industry was open to me.

 Perhaps this was out of a conception that all roles within the digital and technological space required a robust and well-evidenced understanding and background in STEM from a young age.
-However, this was not the case!
+However, this was not the case at all.

-I soon discovered the diverse nature of the industry, which now requires proficiency in digital skills and an awareness of emerging technologies like Artificial Intelligence (AI).
+I soon discovered the diverse nature of the industry, which now requires proficiency in digital skills and an awareness of emerging technologies like artificial intelligence (AI) and machine learning.
 Coming from a non-STEM background with a different academic focus, I hadn't anticipated having the chance to develop these skill sets after graduating from university.
 However, my apprenticeship has taught me that technology and digital skills are core for everybody to build upon—regardless of age, gender, industry, or otherwise—and that it is never too late to embark on a new pathway.

 Apprenticeships as routes to fulfilling STEM careers